taylorj8/pytch-tutorials/debugger/tutorial.md

 ### The bug

 Right, let's get back to the task at hand.
 Restart the program by clicking again on the yellow debug button.
-The you set previously remains, so the program will pause at the same point in time.
+The breakpoint you set previously remains, so the program will pause at the same point in time.
 Now step through the code again, and see if you can spot the problem.

 ### The solution